beshu-tech/readonlyrest-docs/multifactor_authentication_with_duo_via_SAML.md

 #      signature_key: "shared_secret_kibana2(256+chars)" # <- use environmental variables for better security!
 ```

-This authentication and authorization connector represents the secure channel (based on JWT tokens) of signed messages necessary for our Enterprise Kibana plugin to securely pass back to ES the username and groups information coming from browser-driven authentication protocols like SAML
+This authentication and authorization connector represents the secure channel (based on JWT tokens) of signed messages necessary for our Enterprise Kibana plugin to securely pass back to ES the username and groups information coming SAML identity provider.

-#### Kibana
+#### Configuring the Kibana plugin
 Edit $KIBANA_HOME/conf/kibana.yml configuration and append:

 ```yml